 - National Highway Traffic Safety Administration: Here, you’ll find statistics about common factors in vehicle-related death, from car and truck accidents to pedestrian accidents.

 - National Institute for Occupational Safety and Health (NIOSH): Important information about workplace safety and trends.

 Nothing can ever bring back a loved one, but a wrongful death claim can help surviving family members contend with final expenses and any loss of income.
-If you think you have grounds for a wrongful death claim, contact a qualified wrongful death attorney in West Virginia.
+If you think you have grounds for a wrongful death claim, contact a qualified wrongful death attorney in Charleston, West Virginia.